-Applications for subscription may be made in writing by post or sent via fax or other electronic means.
-Unless otherwise agreed by the Manager and the Trustee, application forms that are sent via fax or other electronic means to the Trustee must always be followed by their original, unless fax and/or electronic indemnity is in place.
-Applicants who choose to send an application form by fax or other electronic means bear the risk of the form being illegible or not being received by the Trustee.
+Applications for subscription may be made in writing by post or sent via fax (or other electronic means designated by the Trustee).
+Unless otherwise agreed by the Manager and the Trustee, application forms that are sent via fax (or other electronic means designated by the Trustee) to the Trustee must always be followed by their original.
+Applicants who choose to send an application form by fax or other electronic means as designated by the Trustee bear the risk of the form being illegible or not being received by the Trustee.
 Applicants should therefore, for their own benefit, confirm with the Trustee safe receipt of an application form.
 Neither the Manager nor the Trustee (nor any of their respective officers, employees, agents or delegates) will be responsible to an applicant for any loss resulting from non-receipt or illegibility of any application form sent by fax or other electronic means or for any loss caused in respect of any action taken as a consequence of such application believed in good faith to have originated from properly authorised persons.
 This is notwithstanding the fact that a transmission report produced by the originator of such transmission discloses that such transmission was sent.